ARTICLE

 Low Tides and Ebb Tides

-Most tides are semidiurnal, which means they take place twice a day.
+Most tides are , which means they take place twice a day.
 For example, when an area covered by the ocean faces the moon, the moon’s gravitational force on the water causes a high high tide.
 As the Earth rotates, that area moves away from the moon’s influence and the tide ebbs.
 Now it is low tide in that area.
 As the Earth keeps rotating, another high tide occurs in the same area when it is on the side of the Earth opposite the moon (low high tide).
 The Earth continues spinning, the tide ebbs, another low tide occurs, and the cycle (24 hours long) begins again.

 Because the Earth’s surface is not uniform, tides do not follow the same patterns in all places.
 The shape of a seacoast and the shape of the ocean floor both make a difference in the range and frequency of the tides.
 Along a smooth, wide beach, the water can spread over a large area.
 The tidal range may be a few centimeters.
-In a confined area, such as a narrow, rocky inlet or bay, the tidal range could be many meters.
+In a confined area, such as a narrow, rocky or , the tidal range could be many meters.
 The lowest tides are found in enclosed seas like the Mediterranean or the Baltic.
 They rise about 30 centimeters (about a foot).
 The largest tidal range is found in the Bay of Fundy, Canada.
 There, the tides rise and fall almost 17 meters (56 feet).

-When the sun, moon and Earth are all lined up, the sun’s tidal force works with the moon’s tidal force.
-The combined pull can cause the highest and lowest tides, called spring tides.
+When the moon is between the Earth and the sun, the side facing us is not visible.
+This is the new moon.
+When the Earth is between the sun and moon, the moon reflects sunlight.
+This is the full moon.
+When the sun, moon and Earth are all aligned during the new moon and full moon, the sun’s tidal force works with the moon’s tidal force.
+The combined pull can cause the highest and lowest tides, called .
 Spring tides happen whenever there is a new moon or a full moon and have nothing to do with the season of spring.
 (The term comes from the German word springen, which means “to jump.”)

 Tidal Features